Seeing Straight: Document Orientation Detection for Efficient OCR: Introduction

 To address these gaps, we propose a lightweight rotation classification module that operates as a pre-processing step to OCR in noisy, real-world settings.
 Specifically, we fine-tune the vision encoder of Phi-3.5-Vision-Instruct~\cite{abdin2024phi3} as a standalone module for this task, improving OCR robustness.
-We formulate orientation correction as a four-class classification task over canonical angles, following prior works ~\citep{unnikrishnan2009combined}, effective for most documents which are typically scanned or captured in vertical or horizontal orientations.
+We formulate orientation correction as a twelve-class classification task over 30 degree angle variations, extending prior works ~\citep{unnikrishnan2009combined}, effective for most documents which are typically scanned or captured in vertical or horizontal orientations.
 Our method is efficient, accurate, and generalizes across languages and scripts, enabling reliable alignment of rotated document images before text recognition.

 In addition, we further introduce a novel multilingual OCR benchmark spanning 11 mid- to low-resource Indic languages, constructed from high-quality document-text pairs sourced from Wikisource.
-To complement this, we incorporate two standard English OCR datasets, transformed with controlled rotations to simulate real-world misalignment scenarios.
+To complement this, we incorporate three standard English OCR datasets, transformed with controlled rotations to simulate real-world misalignment scenarios.
 Together, these form a comprehensive benchmark for evaluating OCR robustness to rotation.
 We evaluate our rotation correction module alongside state-of-the-art OCR models and demonstrate consistent improvements in performance across both English and Indic scripts.
-Our key contributions could be summarized as:

-\begin{itemize}[noitemsep, itemsep=0.5pt] \item We propose a real-time, lightweight rotation classification method based on a standard vision encoder, deployable across diverse document pipelines as a pre-processing step. \item We present OCR-Rotation-Bench (ORB), a novel benchmark for evaluating OCR robustness to practical image rotation scenarios.
-ORB consists of two subsets: (i) ORB-En, derived from rotated versions of 2 standard English datasets, and (ii) ORB-Indic, a curated set of 328 rotated real-world document images with OCR ground truth (GT) annotation across 11 Indic languages.

-\item We conduct an exhaustive evaluation of downstream OCR performance, demonstrating significant gains in accuracy when a correction module is integrated. \item We will publicly release our trained models and evaluation datasets and code to support reproducibility and community benchmarking.
+Our key contributions could be summarized as: \begin{itemize}[noitemsep] \item We present OCR-Rotation-Bench (ORB), a novel benchmark for evaluating OCR robustness to practical image rotation scenarios.
+ORB consists of two subsets: (i) ORB-En, derived from rotated versions of 3 standard English OCR datasets of total 897 images, and (ii) ORB-Indic, a curated set of 966 rotated real-world multilingual document images with OCR ground truth (GT) annotation across 11 Indic languages. \item We propose a real-time, lightweight rotation classification method based on a standard vision encoder, deployable across diverse document pipelines as a pre-processing step. \item We also conduct an exhaustive evaluation of downstream OCR performance, demonstrating significant gains in accuracy when a correction module is integrated.
+We will publicly release all the related artifacts to support reproducibility and community benchmarking.

 \end{itemize}